Narzerus/async-error-catcher/README.md

 # Catch Async

-Utility used to wrap root async functions to avoid uncaught promise errors
+Utility used to wrap root async functions to avoid missing uncaught promise errors